PoCInnovation/Workshops/hardware/7.3D_Modelling/README.md

 # Hardware Pool: 3D modelling

-In this workshop you will learn the basics of 3D modeling with Fusion 360. :muscle:
-The exercises are of increasing difficulty.
+In this workshop you will learn the basics of 3D modeling with Fusion 360. 💪 The exercises are of increasing difficulty.

 You will first learn how to create objects and then how to link several objects to create a larger one.